Perrycroft is an Arts and Crafts house designed by the architect C F A Voysey, and built in 1895.

 A romantic haven redolent of an Edwardian golden age, Perrycroft is a remarkably complete example of Voysey's vision.

 The house stands in the centre of the garden and takes in the wonderful landscape rolling to the west.
 The varied 10 acre garden offers formal and informal, historic and contemporary plantings and will appeal to garden lovers in all seasons.

-Garden open every Thursday and Friday 10am - 4pm, April to June and September to October.
+Garden open every Friday 10am - 4pm, April to October.

-House open occasionally and by appointment.
+House open occasionally and by appointment for groups.
 Please contact us for details.